2pisoftware/cmfive/system/modules/rest/README.md

 It is particularly useful in the development of ajax applications to load data subsets in the background.

-CmFive object based access controls canEdit, canDelete, canView are respected by requests to the API.
+Additional CmFive record based access controls canEdit, canDelete, canView are respected by requests to the API.

 Validation rules on CmFive objects are supported and the save endpoint returns the errors as JSON.